·

 Rentalcars is the best tool for comparing prices for your date amongst the most popular rental car companies!

-• Take some pics at the Hocus Pocus filming locations.
-I mean it is a classic!
-Most of the locations are pretty easy to get to, so I’d try to squeeze in a couple while you’re here.
+• Snap pics at Hocus Pocus filming locations: It’s a classic for a reason!
+Most of the filming spots are easy to find, so try to hit a couple while you’re here.
 Here’s a list of where you can find all the spots.

-• Visit The Witch House (The Jonathon Corwin House).
-It was home to Judge Jonathan Corwin (1640–1718) and is the only structure still standing in Salem with direct ties to the Salem witch trials of 1692.
-It’s open 7 days/week from 10 AM – 5 PM.
+• Visit The Witch House (The Jonathan Corwin House): This is the only structure still standing with direct ties to the Salem witch trials.
+Adult admission is just $9, and it’s open daily from 10 AM to 5 PM.
 Meaning if you have a mid-afternoon flight, this may be the first thing you want to do.
-Admission is $9 for adults.

 With a great location in Portland, and just a short drive from Salem, Holiday Inn Portland By the Bay is the perfect place to stay in Portland!